-Two achievements we’re particularly proud of are our three star Sunday Times Best Companies 2013 Award (which saw us named the 5th best company in the UK to work for!) and our three star Sustainable Restaurant Association award (think Michelin stars – 1 star = great, 2 stars = exceptional, 3 stars = mind-blowing).
+Two achievements we’re particularly proud of are our three star Sunday Times Best Companies 2014 Award (which saw us named the best restaurant company to work for in the top 100!) and our three star Sustainable Restaurant Association award (think Michelin stars – 1 star = great, 2 stars = exceptional, 3 stars = mind-blowing).

 In an industry where short-term employment is depressingly commonplace, we try as hard as possible to create jobs that people enjoy and be a company where they can settle down and build a career.
 It seems to be working – people tend to stay with us for a really long time.
 We’re sure the decent money helps, but we think there’s a lot more to creating great jobs than just paying well.